Lucas Necul

-Lucas Misael Necul (born 21 August 1999) is an Argentine professional footballer who plays as an attacking midfielder for Super League Greece 2 club Chania.
+Lucas Misael Necul (born 21 August 1999) is an Argentine professional footballer who plays as an attacking midfielder for Super League Greece 2 club Marko.

 Club career

 Necul began his youth career with stints in Club Comercio and Club J.J.
 Moreno, prior to his signing with Arsenal de Sarandí.
 He was promoted into the Argentine Primera División side's first-team towards the end of 2017–18, participating in his debut on 14 April 2018 in a 3–0 loss to Belgrano.
 A further two league appearances followed during that season, which ended with relegation.
 In the subsequent Primera B Nacional campaign, Necul scored his first goal in a match against Ferro Carril Oeste on 2 December 2018; in a season which they concluded with promotion.

-In January 2024, Necul joined Athens Kallithea FC.
+In January 2024, Necul joined Athens Kallithea FC. from where he left in summer 2025.

+In summer 2025 he was signed by Chania where he stayed up until January 15th 2026 where after playing 6 matches and scoring one goal, he has released as a free agent.

+Subsequently, on January 16th 2026 he was signed by Marko.

 International career

 Necul, in 2019, was selected for that year's Pan American Games in Peru by Fernando Batista's U23s.
 Necul netted in the final versus Honduras, as Argentina beat the Central American team to win the competition.